nick-ma/2026-calendar/README.md

 ## Requirements
 - Python 3.10+ with `openai`, `Pillow`, and `PyYAML`
 - `ffmpeg` available on `PATH`
-- Fonts: one Chinese font and one Latin font (configured in `config.yaml` or via command line)
+- Font: one font file (configured in `config.yaml` or via command line)
 - OpenAI API key in `OPENAI_API_KEY`

 Install the Python deps (optional virtualenv recommended):